gnikxela0328/thief-crate-1/README.md

 <br />

-For SSH acess, make sure to enable ssh-server on your target device
+For SSH access, make sure to enable ssh-server on your target device
 <br />

 # Usage